 Skunk Spray: Cats

 You might be surprised to hear that cats can get sprayed by skunks.
-Getting sprayed by a skunk can happen year-round but you’ll want to pay increased attention this month.
-In February, skunk activity picks up significantly because males are searching for a mate.
-Therefore, it is a good reason to keep your cat indoors or limit their time outside.
-Skunks are nocturnal, so your pet is most at risk during the evening.
+Getting sprayed by a skunk can happen year-round but you’ll want to pay increased attention in February.
+During this time, skunk activity picks up significantly because males are searching for a mate.
+Therefore, it’s a good reason to keep your cat indoors or limit their time outside.
+Skunks are nocturnal, so your pet is most at risk of getting sprayed during the evening.

-What is skunk spray and why do they spray?
+What is skunk spray and why do skunks spray?

-A popular myth is skunk spray is water based and therefore easy to rinsed off.
-It’s actually an oil produced by the skunk’s anal gland and contains sulfurous chemical called thiols.
-Skunk’s spray to defend themselves and can spray up to 15 feet.
-When your cat’s curiosity gets them a little too close, the skunk views them as a threat.
+A popular myth is that skunk spray is water-based and, therefore, easy to rinse off.
+Skunk spray is actually an oil produced by the skunk’s anal gland and contains a sulfurous chemical called thiols.
+Skunks spray to defend themselves and can spray up to 15 feet.
+When your cat’s curiosity gets them a little too close, a skunk may view them as a threat.

-Well, the first thing you will notice is the smell, which will be very similar to rotten eggs and, second, they will tend to roll around trying to remove the spray themselves.
+Well, the first thing you will notice is the smell, which will be very similar to rotten eggs.
+Second, cats tend to roll around trying to remove the spray themselves.

 One common myth is tomato juice or distilled vinegar will remove the smell.
 Neither really works.
-Your best solution is to buy and over-the-counter skunk combatant which you can purchase from our online pharmacy or make your own with a few household ingredients:
+Your best solution is to buy an over-the-counter skunk combatant, which you can purchase from our online pharmacy or make your own with a few household ingredients:

 • 4 cups hydrogen peroxide